andygjp/DotNet.Project.LaunchSettings/README.md

 Occasionally I need to investigate issues in these environments and need the logon details.
-I don't want to edit environment variables when I test different environments, so instead I keep those logon details in the `launchSettings.json`, which is ignored, of the acceptance tests project.
+I don't want to edit environment variables when I test different environments, so instead I keep those logon details in the `launchSettings.json` of the acceptance tests project. (.gitignore this file if you want to do the same.)

 ```c#
 async Task Example()